 The Esthetics Program is divided into two areas: Pre-Clinic Freshmen (250 Clock Hours), and Clinic Seniors (750 Clock Hours) in Georgia.

 The Institute provides study and exposure to the best product lines available for skin care.
-Some of these products include: Pevonia, Murad, Glo Minerals, Medicalia (Cosmeceutical), Skin PhD (Cosmeceutical), Placecol and Tanzia.
+Some of these products include Image skin care, Crown makeup, Farmhouse Fresh, and Alexandria Professional Sugaring.